mingzilla/python_packaging/docs/BASICS.md

 ## Function

+* how to write a function
+* how to provide typing

 ```python
 def calculate_minutes(seconds: int) -> float:
     minutes: float = seconds / 60  # variable creation does not need an extra keyword